elewa-academy/Precourse/5-next-steps/git-github.md

 ___

 ## Learning Outcomes:
-By the end of this step in the precourse you should be able to:
+By the end of this step in the Precourse you should be able to:

 * Describe the differences between Git, Github and a text editor in terms of what they save and their record keeping
 * Describe why Git is useful for an individual developer and a team of developers
 * Push, pull, branch, add, commit.
-These commands will be necessary to build your portfolio.
+These commands will be necessary to complete the next round of projects.

 [TOP](#index)
 ___